datagovuk/ckanext-dgu/buildbot/README.rst

 Deployment Process
 ==================

-1. Log onto jenkins.ckan.org
 #.
 Build the CKAN package (optional)

-   i)   Select *Package A CKAN Branch* from the main table. ii)  Select *Build Now* from the menu on the left. iii) Fill out the form, and click *Build*
+   i)   Log onto CKAN's jenkins: s031.okserver.org:8080 ii)  Select *Package_CKAN* from the main table. iii) Select *Build Now* from the menu on the left. iv)  Fill out the form, and click *Build*

         branch_name
           The name of the branch in the repository that should be built, eg.